Data Migration – Do it the right way!

 Challenges are the ones that make success even sweeter.

-Being a complex process, data migration has, of course, its own challenges.
+Being a complex process, migration of data has, of course, its own challenges.
 However, migration risks can be higher or lower depending on how you address them.
 Here are some of the challenges:

 Data Migration expertise